Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Whitebox Attack on Glass Segmentation

-To generate more robust adversarial examples, we follow the data augmentation strategy of EOT (Expectation Over Transformation)~\cite{athalye2018synthesizing}.
-EOT employs a distribution of real world degradations and transformations to generate adversarial examples fit to complicated physical world.
-As we only consider a constrained setting of fixed known camera and projector, transformations like rotation and translation are out of our concerns.
-We add Gaussian noises and Gaussian blur for handling real world degradation and further use a randomly sampled scale ratio to re-scale $S_b$, which counts for small alters in background illuminations.
+To generate more robust adversarial examples for the physical world attack, we follow the data augmentation strategy of EOT (Expectation Over Transformation)~\cite{athalye2018synthesizing}.
+EOT employs a distribution of real-world degradations and transformations, enabling the generation of adversarial examples that are better suited for the complexities of the physical world.
+Given our specific focus on a scenario with a fixed, known camera and projector setup, transformations such as rotation and translation are not applicable in our case.
+We introduce Gaussian noise and apply Gaussian blur to simulate real-world degradation.
+Additionally, we employ a randomly sampled scale ratio to adjust the intensity of the background image $\mathbf{s}_b$, accounting for minor variations in environmental lighting conditions.